-Most people would say they need at least a full day (or a few cocktails!) before they can completely let go and get into the vacation flow.
-But if you try a beginner yoga class aboard Norwegian Cruise Line, you'll find that with some gentle, guided breath work and body movement, you can instantly and organically recharge and reset your mind- with no prior experience needed.
+Most people would say they need at least a full day (or a few cocktails!) before they can completely let go and get into the holiday flow.
+But if you try a beginner yoga class aboard Norwegian Cruise Line, you'll find that with some gentle, guided breath work and body movement, you can instantly and organically recharge and re-set your mind- with no prior experience needed.

 Abandon all worries when you unfurl your yoga mat for the first time.
 "I can't do yoga," people say.
 "I'm just not flexible."
 Fear not!
 The only flexibility required for yoga is an open mind.
 When meeting a first-time student, I find that apprehensions come from what is unfamiliar.
 The new ways of breathing, stretching, and just sitting still is a foreign concept for most us; we're more accustomed to contact sports and aerobics routines.
 Just remember that everyone in class is most likely a newbie, and in the same boat as you (no pun intended!).

 Yoga's greatest benefit is that it teaches us how to focus on the present moment and quiet our mind.
 If you think your brain is too active to slow down, all the more reason to try a yoga class whilst you're cruising, far away from your to-do list at home.
 You also have a huge advantage over anyone attempting yoga on dry land: your captivating ocean view.
 There's a fancy Sanskrit term we use in class, drishti, which means "focus."
 When you set your full concentration and presence on one object, your mind is automatically drawn into the present moment and out of it's multi-task, frenetic thinking.